0n0w1c/Foundations/readme.md

 Mining times for all minable tiles are standardized to that of refined concrete.

-Users have a startup option to enable and configure the stacking of painted refined concrete.
+Users have a startup setting to enable and configure the stacking of painted refined concrete.
 If Alien Biomes is active, settings for stacking the painted refined conretes are not available.
 If Dectorio is active, this mod will utilize the provided painted refined concrete.
 Otherwise, this mod now supplies the painted refined concretes.